Welcome to the 13th edition of Levi's GranFondo!

 Sometimes called "Rider check-in", Packet Pickup is the moment you make first contact with us.
 All riders must check in prior to the start of Levi's GranFondo.
 Please bring proof of identification.
 You must do this in person.
 No one else can do it for you.
 No exceptions!
 Minors will need a signature from a legal guardian.

-If you did not already register for the ride, you will not be permitted to join Levi's GranFondo as we are not offering on-site registration.
+If you did not already register for the ride, you will be able to register on-site, but it will be online, so bring your phone with you.

 Location: inside the Huerta Gymnasium

 (just yards north of the Town Green)

 During Packet Pickup, you will sign our liability waiver, pick up your ride packet with your bike and body plates, and have your questions answered.
 If you're over 21, don't forget to grab your Barrel Brothers LGF custom beer can too!

 Your swag bag (with more swag in it!) will be in the Merchandise Tent, on the Town Green lawn, along with your t-shirt and/or your pre-ordered kit, if you purchased them with your entry.

 Arriving last-minute?
 No problem.
 We offer Saturday morning Packet Pickup between the hours of 6:15am - 7:45am.
 Remember where you can and cannot park!

 You will not be able to pick up your packet after the ride starts at 8:00am.